 METHODOLOGY

 In Bihar, the agroecological zone II, covering districts such as Purnea, Madhepura, Supaul, Araria, Kishanganj, Madhubani, Katihar, Khagaria, and Saharsa, was selected for the present study.
 The study theme was identified through preliminary discussions with personnel from the Department of Fisheries (Govt. of Bihar) in Purnea and Dumraon (Bixar), followed by field and market survey work conducted over three consecutive years (2020–2023).
 Using a Rapid Market Appraisal (RMA) approach, as described by Holtzman (2002), this region, which receives heavy rainfall during the monsoon season, was thoroughly examined.
 Structured interviews and informal interactions were carried out with vendors selling molluscs in markets, as well as with local residents in these districts.
-We gathered information on the local names, uses, harvesting methods, prices, and collection habitats or sites of edible freshwater molluscs.
+Collected information on the local names, uses, harvesting methods, prices, and collection habitats or sites of edible freshwater molluscs.
 Some snail samples were collected and brought to the laboratory for identification using relevant pictorials & literature (Subba Rao and Day, 1989; Prabhakar and Roy, 2009).

 RESULTS AND DISCUSSION